-The Swastya Mitra Project is aimed at providing Local support to the Communities for preventive, and promotive health.
-The Project is designed to have a local person (Swastya Mitra) for every two to three village who is a native of the area and is trained to create awareness amongst the community for helping and guiding them when there is a medical need, by means of identifying the nature of the disease/ disease based on the signs and symptoms, and accordingly guiding them to seek proper medical treatment (which specialty/ dept the patient should go to) without much delay.
+The Swasthya Mitra Project is aimed at providing Local support to the Communities for preventive, and promotive health.
+The Project is designed to have a local person (Swasthya Mitra) for every two to three village who is a native of the area and is trained to create awareness amongst the community for helping and guiding them when there is a medical need, by means of identifying the nature of the disease/ disease based on the signs and symptoms, and accordingly guiding them to seek proper medical treatment (which specialty/ dept the patient should go to) without much delay.

-Through the Swastya Mitra project, we are trying to provide help and support at the earliest possible time to the needy people, rather than they waiting for an emergency to strike them.
+Through the Swasthya Mitra project, we are trying to provide help and support at the earliest possible time to the needy people, rather than they waiting for an emergency to strike them.
 Many diseases or/and conditions are controllable and can be completely cured if detected and treated early and in an appropriate manner.

 1) Interaction with the local village body (Panchayat/ Ward Members) for identifying people who can read and write and are not qualified beyond 10+2, these people will not have any opportunity to seek Govt or Private jobs and employment form them is a big challenge.
 They should come from a poor to lower middle-class family and should have an attitude to serve.

 2) Psychometric Assessment test to select the candidates with the attitude to serve people, and connected to the soil.

 3) Personal interview